 Would be great if somebody can confirm that I've guessed correctly about these points.

-#2 Updated by Lynn Weller 12 months ago
+#2 Updated by Lynn Weller about 1 year ago

 I can't give you the affirmative answer you are looking for, but maybe the attached slide will help until someone with a better understanding can get to this post.
 The slide is from an ISIS beginner's workshop.
 I have access to it in house, but it seems it ought to be online somewhere (under our Wiki section), but I'm not seeing this particular workshop there.
 I'll see if someone can add it since it has a ton of useful information.

-#4 Updated by Aaron Curtis 12 months ago
+#4 Updated by Aaron Curtis about 1 year ago

 Thanks Tammy, that image confirms my newfound understanding and explains the numbers.
 The glossary entries for all of these azimuth things really should be re-written for clarity.
 To begin with, get rid of the "... angle from a point of origin to the direction of the .." sentences.
 They are very confusing and lead one to waste time wondering how you can have an angle from a point to a direction (you can't).
 Also, I presume the Sun Azimuth glossary entry should be renamed to SubSolarAzimuth.

 I would recommend the definition of SpacecraftAzimuth be written:

 The angle between points A, B, and C in the plane of the image, measured clockwise if looking from the spacecraft direction, where:

 * A is the point on the image co-linear with the spacecraft and the center of the planet.
 (Actually, is it a point on the image or the ground surface?
 I'm not quite sure.)

 * B is the requested image or ground point of interest